FIWARE/test.Functional/API.test/data.Cygnus/1.9.0/cygnus.storage/cygnus.mongo/README.md

 > `sudo nano /etc/hosts`

-and add Cygnus IP of previous VM as **orion** alias according to your instance (Cygnus is installed in to Orion VM):
+and add Cygnus IP of previous VM as **cygnus** alias according to your instance (Cygnus is installed in to Orion VM):

 > `192.168.111.87 cygnus`